kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/computer-vision.md

 ### Uploading Model Results

-Model results contian your model inferences as well as any custom metrics that you wish to monitor on Kolena.
+Model results contain your model inferences as well as any custom metrics that you wish to monitor on Kolena.
-The data structure of model resutls is very similar to the structure of a dataset with minor differences.
+The data structure of model results is very similar to the structure of a dataset with minor differences.

-* Ensure your results are using the same unique ID feild (the `locator` for instance) you have selected for your dataset.
+* Ensure your results are using the same unique ID field (the `locator` for instance) you have selected for your dataset.
 * Use [`ScoredBoundingBox`](../../../reference/annotation.md#kolena.annotation.ScoredBoundingBox) or
 [`ScoredLabeledBoundingBox`](../../../reference/annotation.md#kolena.annotation.ScoredLabeledBoundingBox)
 to pass on your model inferences confidence score for each bounding box.